return to Natural Dog Health Remedies

 Hookworms in Dogs

-The hookworm (Ancylostoma and Uncinaria) is a common intestinal parasite of dogs (and cats), especially among puppies (and kittens).
+The hookworm (Ancylostoma and Uncinaria) is a common intestinal parasite of dogs, especially among young puppies.

-Unlike roundworms that just float in the dog's intestines, hookworms actually have "teeth" with which they attach themselves to the wall of the intestine and feed on the dog's blood.
-Hookworms in dogs can cause severe disease including anemia and serious diarrhea.
+Unlike roundworms that just float in the dog's intestines, hookworms actually have "teeth".
+They use these "teeth" to attach themselves to the dog's intestinal wall.

 Dogs can get infected with hookworms in a number of ways: